Karair: Kar-Air O/Y

+By 1965 all scheduled operations had been abandoned and the air carrier concentrated on charter business.
+Three DC-6s were already in the fleet and it was deliberated to convert one of them to swing-tail configuration.
+The work was accomplished by Sabena engineering department in Brussels.
+After the conversion the four-engined aircraft could carry loads of up to 18 metres long or six pallets 108x88, for a maximum payload of 11,5 tons.
+It flew several schedules to United Kingdom (London and Manchester) and to Germany (Frankfurt and Düsseldorf) on Finnair behalf.
+Two other Douglas DC 6s were frequently operated to transport Finnish contingent to UNO peace-keeping detachments while DC 3s mainly performed aerial survey works.

-The DC-6s remained the backbone of the Kar-Air passenger fleet until 1972, when the jet age was joined with the introduction of the 189-seat Douglas DC-8.
-One DC-6 was re-configured with a swing tail unit for cargo transport purposes and stayed with the airline until 1980, mainly operating freight flights for Finnair to the UK and other European destinations, when cargo flights were taken over by Finnair (as Aero O/Y was named by then).
-In the same year, the airline underwent another rebranding, being known as Karair, also styled KarAir henceforth.
-Over the following years, Karair reduced its fleet, because charter contracts with Finnair had been terminated.
+The DC-6s were the backbone of the passenger fleet until 1968, when the jet age arrived with the introduction of a 189-seat Douglas DC-8 series 62, instrumental in operating long haul flights.
+Also in 1968 a De Havilland of Canada DHC-6 Twin Otter was added to the fleet.
+In this same year, the airline underwent a rebranding, being known as Karair, also styled KarAir henceforth.
+Over the following years, Karair reduced its fleet, because charter contracts with Finnair terminated.

+The last years

-In 1986, two Airbus A300 wide-body airliners joined the Karair fleet, which again were leased from Finnair and deployed on holiday charter flights.
-Finnair's plans with Karair changed from 1989, when the first of six ATR 72 short-haul turboprop aircraft was added to the fleet, and the A300s in turn left the following year.
-From then, scheduled domestic passenger flights on behalf of Finnair were operated.
+In 1986, two Airbus A300 wide-body airliners joined the fleet, again leased from Finnair and intended exclusively for charter flights.
+Finnair's plans with the subsidiary changed from 1989, when the first of seven ATR 72 regional turboprop airliner was added to the fleet, and the A300s in turn left the following year.
+From then, scheduled passenger flights, both domestically and to the neighbour nations, on behalf of Finnair were operated.

-In 1990, Finnair acquired further shares to hold a total of 90 percent of the Karair stake, which was further increased to 97.6 percent in 1993.
-These period saw financial problems because of the recession of the early 1990s, which led to Finnair announcing a full take-over of Karair in December 1995.
-Subsequently, the Karair fleet and the airline's operations were merged into Finnair, a move which was completed in September 1996.
+On 3 February 1989, Finnair bought further shares to hold a total of 90% of the Karair ownership, which was further increased to 97.6% in 1993.
+These times were characterized by financial problems because of the recession of the early 1990s, which led to Finnair announcing a full take-over of Karair in December 1995.
+Karair had started integrating its operations into the flag carrier in September 1990.
+Karair fleet and operations were progressively merged into Finnair, a move which was fully accomplished in October 1996.
 In 2002, a court deemed the take-over illegal, and Finnair was forced to salvage the remaining Karair stocks.

 Destinations

-A Kar-Air Douglas DC-3 arriving at Stockholm-Bromma Airport 1968.

 Between 1950 and 1963 (when Aero O/Y had not yet acquired the majority stake), Kar-Air operated scheduled flights to the following destinations, with further ones accessible on co-operative flights of SAS and Aero O/Y: